sophiaponte/prefect-legacy/docs/core/about_prefect/thinking-prefectly.md

 # Thinking Prefectly

 This page will give you a gentle introduction to Prefect's core concepts.
-If you are keen to get started we have a [Getting Started guide](/core/getting_started/quick-start.html) and [ETL tutorial](/core/tutorial/01-etl-before-prefect.html) on building real-world data applications with Prefect.
+If you are keen to get started we have a [Getting Started guide](/core/getting_started/quick-start.html) and [ETL tutorial](/core/tutorial/01-etl-before-prefectlegacy.html) on building real-world data applications with prefectlegacy.

 Prefect is a tool for building **data workflows**.
 A workflow is a series of steps that are performed in a certain order.